Snowflake-Labs/sf-cheatsheets/snowflake-cli.md

 ## Deploy

-Synchronize the local application file changes with stage and don't create/update the running application
+Synchronize the local application file changes with stage and don't create/update the running application,

 ```shell
 snow app deploy